 So, what is it?
-Brand decay is a de-evolution that happens when a company stops paying attention to its brand and focuses only on the products and services they provide.
-Over time, the essence of the brand gets muddled and the company starts competing on price more and more.
+Brand decay is a de-evolution that happens when a company stops paying attention to its brand positioning/diffraction and focuses only on the features of their products and services.
+Over time, the essence of the brand (how we are different and why should you choose us) gets muddled and the company starts competing on price more and more.
 And then they become JUST ANOTHER VENDOR.
 Yes, those dreaded words that strike fear into the heart of even the longest established contractors.

 Ok, so – picture this:

 You're busting your ass day in, day out – working hard to keep your customers happy.
 You've got a base of loyal clients that have been coming to you for years.
 Your staff is happy, you get on great with them and they get the work done.

 What happens when your biggest client gets taken over by another corporation that brings their own guys in to do your job?

 When Bob, your oldest client, retires and shuts his whole place down (or worse still, someone new takes over that is a PIA to deal with), what do you do?

 When a new company, that does exactly what you do, but for much less money, opens up in the same town as you, how do you compete?
 Do your clients leave you for them?
 Maybe, maybe not, but what about new prospects, to them are you just another vendor on the bid list?

 If any of these scenarios make your blood run cold at just the thought of it happening to you, you might already be suffering from the effects of brand devolution.